 - If child sex crimes must also provide their email addresses, instant messaging identities, and any other internet aliases.

-- If a person is required to register is sentenced to probation, then the probation department as soon as possible following the sentence will require a signature on documentation letting you know that you have to register.
-This will be their proof that you know you have to register as well as re-register.
+If a person is required to register is sentenced to probation, then the probation department as soon as possible following the sentence will require a signature on documentation letting you know that you have to register.
+This will be proof that you know you have to register as well as re-register.
 If you fail to register this document will be evidence that you knew you had to register and you failed to do so.
 Probation will then communicate all of your information to Colorado Bureau of Investigation.

 - Sexually violent predators

-- Persons convicted as an adult of sexual assault in first or second degree,
+- Persons convicted as an adult of sexual assault in first or second degree

-- sex assault of a child,
+- Sex assault of a child

-- sexual assault on a client by a psychotherapist.
+- Sexual assault on a client by a psychotherapist

-- Persons convicted of incest.
+- Persons convicted of incest

-- For class 1,2,3 felonies 20 years must pass before the Petition can be filed.
+- For class 1,2,3 felonies 20 years must pass before the Petition can be filed

-- For class 4,5,6 felonies 10 years must pass before the Petition can be filed.
+- For class 4,5,6 felonies 10 years must pass before the Petition can be filed

-- For class 1 misdemeanors 10 years must pass before the Petition can be filed.
+- For class 1 misdemeanors 10 years must pass before the Petition can be filed

-- For all other classes of misdemeanors, 5 years must pass before the petition can be filed.
+- For all other classes of misdemeanors, 5 years must pass before the petition can be filed

-- A deferred judgment or sentence agreements after the sentence is completed successfully.
+- A deferred judgment or sentence agreements after the sentence is completed successfully

-- Juvenile Adjudications after the sentence is completed successfully.
+- Juvenile Adjudications after the sentence is completed successfully

-A petition can not be filed unless you complete all requirements successfully and the appropriate amount of time has passed.
-Until then you must continue to register as a sex offender even if you have successfully completed probation, or a corrections sentence, or both.
-You can not automatically stop registering just because the time requirement has passed or because you have been released from probation or parole.
-You must have your petition granted by a judge who can then end the mandatory registration.
-If you fail to get this order from the judge then you will be prosecuted for Failure to Register.
+Under no circumstances can you legally discontinue the re-registration process without the consent of the court.
+You cannot automatically stop registering just because the time requirement has passed or because you have been released from parole or probation.
+To remain in compliance with the law you must have your petition granted by a judge.
+If you fail to get this order from a judge, then you will be prosecuted for Failure to Register.

 By Shannon Lynch